tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Wearing this girdle gives you a very tiny waist, and removes your normal need for food, water, and air, though this effect doesn’t protect you from any attack.

 **Quirk:** Hungers for normally inedible things.

 ---

+#### Cincture of Potions

+2/Day

+When you drink a healing potion stored on this belt, roll the recovery twice and use the higher result.

+**Quirk:** Eager to try new things.

+---